About Wagneropera.net

 Jerry Floyd

-Jerry Floyd lives in Washington, D.C. and has written reviews and feature articles for Opera, Opera News, The San Francisco Opera Magazine, Baltimore Sun, The Washington Star, and The Sondheim Review.
+Jerry Floyd lived in Washington, D.C. and has written reviews and feature articles for Opera, The Wagner Journal, Wagner Notes (Wagner Society of New York), Opera News, The San Francisco Opera Magazine, Baltimore Sun, The Washington Star, and The Sondheim Review.
 Jerry served as co-editor and editor of The Washington National Opera Magazine from 1976-78.
-Since 1986, he has worked at the World Bank as a writer, editor, and researcher.
-Jerry has filed newspaper and radio reports from Bayreuth, including coverage of 1979 performances of the Chéreau Ring Cycle.
+Since 1986, he worked at the World Bank as a writer, editor, and researcher.
+Jerry filed newspaper and radio reports from Bayreuth, including coverage of 1979 performances of the Chéreau Ring Cycle.
+Jerry died on 12 April 2012.
+Wagneropera.net is forever grateful for his contributions, and for all advice and assistance on Wagnerian matters and editing of the web site.